kyx0r/kyx0r/README.md

-# all software sucks, but some suck more than others.
+# all software sucks, but some do more than others.

 <!--
 **kyx0r/kyx0r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.